 Syntronik is slightly different from the other bundles included in this roundup.
 Whereas most of the others offer a selection of distinct plugins, Syntronik is effectively a single instrument, albeit one that offers a variety of different UI styles replicating the look and sound of multiple vintage synthesizers.

 Syntronik makes use of sampled sounds mixed with some basic virtual analogue synthesis tools.
-The core sounds are based on 50GB of samples recorded from 38 vintage instruments.
+The core sounds are based on a whopping 200GB of samples recorded from 54 vintage instruments.
 These cover iconic synths from the likes of Roland, Oberheim, Moog and Yamaha, plus some interesting choices such as a variety of string machines and a few early digital keyboards.